batect/batect/ROADMAP.md

 * allow the user to keep containers after failure so they can examine logs
 * overridable health check parameters for containers (so that you can have the health check poll very frequently when waiting for something to come up for tests, but less frequently if that container is used in production)
-* some way to propagate environment variables from host environment to target environment
 * flag (eg. `--quiet`) to only show output from task
 * automatically enable `--no-colours` or `--simple-output` if console doesn't support it (use terminfo database rather than current detection system)
 * fancy progress bar output for building images and starting dependencies